 Questions about the Photo Permission Policy can be directed to CSJ’s Associate Director, Ray Shiu.

 All CSJ student employees are paid on a bi-weekly basis.
 CSJ’s student employees are encouraged to sign up for direct deposit of their paychecks.
 This allows an employee to designate a bank account into which his or her paychecks will be deposited on pay days.
 To enroll in direct deposit and enter the appropriate banking information, log into GMS, click the “Pay” icon on the GMS homepage, and then in the left column under “Actions,” click on “Payment Elections.”
 It can take one to two pay cycles to process the request for a direct deposit – the student will likely receive at least one pay period’s paycheck by paper check after they have begun to work.
 Students should update any changes in their bank account information immediately in GMS to ensure that payments are properly sent and received.

-If a student employee is not enrolled in direct deposit, or the enrollment is not yet processed, the biweekly paycheck will be delivered to the CSJ Front Desk and the employee will receive an email from email@example.com when the check is available for pick-up.
+If a student employee is not enrolled in direct deposit, or the enrollment is not yet processed, the biweekly paycheck will be delivered to Check Distribution in the basement of White Gravenor.
+The employee will receive an email from firstname.lastname@example.org when the check is available for pick-up.
 Students must show a GOCard for identification.
 Checks not picked up within 90 days of the email notification will be returned to the Payroll Office.